Life Insurance for Smokers: Rates, Options & How to Save

 Is there life insurance with no medical exam for smokers?

 Yes.
-Simplified issue and guaranteed issue life insurance policies do not require a medical exam, making them accessible to smokers — including those with additional health conditions.
-Guaranteed issue policies ask no health questions at all, while simplified issue policies ask health questions but skip the bloodwork.
-Keep in mind that these policies typically carry higher premiums, lower coverage limits (often up to $25,000 for guaranteed issue), and graded death benefits during the first 2–3 years of the policy.
+Simplified issue and guaranteed issue life insurance policies do not require a medical exam, making them accessible to smokers including those with additional health conditions.
+Policygenius rates Transamerica as the best no-exam option for smokers in 2026, while Mutual of Omaha and Aflac offer strong guaranteed-issue products for older applicants.
+Keep in mind that these policies typically carry higher premiums, lower coverage limits (often $5,000 to $25,000 for guaranteed issue), and graded death benefits during the first 2 to 3 years of the policy.

 Ohio Life Insurance - Save up to 70% Off